 A favorite of Oprah and featured in People magazine, Country Living and more, this Zionsville shop, which has gained national fame, offers delicious pies either by the slice or entire pies, including blackberry, dutch apple, coconut cream, banana cream, peanut butter and more.

 You can also order online if you can’t make it to town.

 Bub’s Burgers & Ice Cream

 A local chain, Bub’s Burgers serves top-notch burgers, including the Big Ugly (a full pound of meat!), made from fresh, hand-pattied ground chuck on buns that are baked fresh daily.

 Our favorites are the Cajun burger (ask for it if it’s not on special), the elk burger and they also make a great chicken sandwich.
 Enjoy outdoor seating on warmer Indiana days.

 The Lemon Bar

-I love my town of Zionsville and I hope I showed you a few reasons to visit our delightful village on your next trip to Indianapolis!
+I love my town of Zionsville and I hope I showed you a few things to do in Zionsville and reasons to visit our delightful village on your next trip to Indianapolis!